SergioRoldan/Seths-Network/README.md

 Install modules in the root of the project using: #npm install

-Include/modify the next line in the following file, otherwise angular won't compile correctly:
+Include/modify the next line in the following file, otherwise angular will throw an error building and serving:

 'node_modules/@angular-devkit/build-angular/src/angular-cli-files/models/webpack-configs/browser.js':